Raj-kamal8888/Unicorn_Companies/README.md

 data_exploration.sql: a query for data exploration

-query_data_visualization.sql: a query for data visualization in Tableau
+query_data_visualization.sql: a query for data visualization in Power Bi

 **Analytical Results**